 Where Will You Run?

-Where and how far will you run?
-Trail running is anything that involves running off the road – there is very little tarmac, no roads, hardly any (if any) traffic.
+Trail running is classed as anything that involves running off the road – there is very little tarmac, very few roads, and practically no traffic (unless crossing a road to get to another trail).
 It’s just you and nature.
-The terrain you will run on could involve grass (short and long), mud (especially in the rainy season), gravelly paths, rocky paths, wheat, barley and corn field (trust us it’s happened) and fields full of livestock.
+The terrain you will run on will include grass (short and long), mud (especially in the rainy season), gravelly paths, rocky paths, wheat, barley, and corn field (trust us it’s happened) and fields full of livestock.
 You may have trails on your doorstep, you may have to travel to find them.
-If you have friends that run off road, take their advice, check out their Strava routes, or use a handy app like All Trails which will give you a whole host of trails based on your location.
+If you have friends that run off-road, take their advice, check out their Strava routes, or use a handy app like All Trails which will give you a whole host of trails based on your location.

 How Far Will You Run?

 If you are new to trail running, you need to consider how far you will run.
 If you are a ten-mile road runner, don’t go straight out and try and complete ten miles of trail.
 Trail running takes time, it’s slower than road running and it’s hard work, especially when you are not used to uneven and undulating terrain.
 We often say that if it takes you 2 hours to complete a half marathon on the road, you are probably going to complete 10/11 miles depending on the terrain off-road.
 You will be running for the same amount of time and the training effects will be the same.
 I can do 20 miles at 9-minute miles in 3 hours on tarmac – when running off-road I slow down considerably and it can take me around 4 hours.
 That’s with a decent amount of elevation and some challenging terrain.

 If you are going out for your first run, go with a friend if you can.
 You may not always be able to make this work but there are several reasons we recommend running with someone else, especially when it comes to trail running for beginners: